PacoGarcia79/HackerrankMonthPreparation/README.md

 # HackerrankMonthPreparation

-My solutions for Hackerrank Challenges
+My solutions for the Hackerrank Challenges.